 The petite tender is also known as the shoulder tender, the teres major or the bistro filet.
 It is a relatively thin strip of muscle from the shoulder, and is unusually fine-grained, with a lot of the same characteristics as tenderloin.
-In fact, many people consider this cut to be the second most tender part of the whole animal, after the filet mignon, and at a lower price-point.
+In fact, many people consider the petite tender to be nearly as good of a cut as the tenderloin, and at a lower price-point.

 You can use the petite tender as a direct substitute for tenderloin in most recipes.
 It is usually marinated, and cooked hot and fast.
 It can also be used in beef stroganoff or beef tartare.

 One whole petite tender per package, about 10oz.